Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Identify graphics/README.md

 ##How it works

-It requires the `mapView:didTapAtPoint:mapPoint:` method on `AGSMapViewTouchDelegate` to know when a user tapped on the map.
+It requires the `mapView:didTapAtPoint:mapPoint:` method on `AGSGeoViewTouchDelegate` to know when a user tapped on the map.
 The method provides a property `mapPoint` which specifies the corresponding touch location in the map.
 The app then uses the `identifyGraphicsOverlay:screenCoordinate:tolerance:maximumGraphics:completion:` method on `AGSMapView` to identify graphics at that particular touch location.

 Related: `identifyGraphicsOverlaysAtScreenCoordinate:tolerance:maximumGraphics:completion:`